 CLINTON — Clinton National Bank recently held its annual meeting.

-In other business matters, the directors elected and re-elected the following officers and directors for another year: Alvin J. Goerdt, chairman of the board; Holleran, CEO and Vice Chairman of the board; Steven Thacker, president; Richard Vining, executive vice president, CFO and cashier; Jennifer Boysen, executive vice president and operations manager; Norlan Hinke, senior vice president and senior lender; Kathleen Klahn, senior vice president and real estate loan manager; Carol Peterson, senior vice president and trust officer; David Helscher, senior vice president and trust officer; Smith Gilmore, vice president and loan officer; Ricci Aquilani, vice president, operations and compliance officer; Amy Horst, vice president and Lyons office manager; Deborah Feaster, vice president and Camanche office manager; Joel Kaczinski, vice president and Andover officer manager; Richard Skrivseth, vice president and Miles officer manager; Mark Milder, vice president and loan officer; Ted Shemwell, vice president and trust officer; Jason Wheat, vice president and commercial loan officer; Lynn Chambell, assistant vice president; Kathy Hand, assistant vice president and loan operations manager; Helenea Graves, assistant vice president and office operations officer; Tracy Reynolds, assistant vice president and customer service manager; Christine Smith, assistant vice president and operations officer; Laree Mangler, assistant vice president marketing and business development; Jeffrey Hartung, loan officer; Karen Marshall, human resources and training officer; Bernard Holtkamp, loan officer; Lenny Weih, business development officer; Kimberly Gregory, head teller and vault manager; Donna Simmons, Preston office manager and operations supervisor; Richard Klahn, loan officer; Verna Mitchell, Sabula office manager and operations assistant; Sara Misiewicz, Lincolnway office manager; Catherine Jebsen, Delmar office manager; Kevin Ross, information technology officer; Evan Trenkamp, loan officer.
+In other business matters, the directors elected and re-elected the following officers and directors for another year: Alvin Goerdt, chairman of the board; Holleran, CEO and vice chairman of the board; Steven Thacker, president; Jennifer Boysen, executive vice president and operations manager; Norlan Hinke, senior vice president and senior lender; Kathleen Klahn, senior vice president and real estate loan manager; Carol Peterson, senior vice president and trust officer; David Helscher, senior vice president and trust officer; Smith Gilmore, vice president and loan officer; Ricci Aquilani, vice president, operations and compliance officer; Amy Horst, vice president and Lyons office manager; Deborah Farrell, vice president and Camanche office manager; Joel Kaczinski, vice president and Andover office manager; Richard Skrivseth, vice president; Mark Milder, vice president and loan officer; Ted Shemwell, vice president and trust officer; Jason Wheat, vice president and commercial loan officer; Kathy Hand, vice president and loan operations manager; Christine Smith, vice president and operations officer; Toni Milnes, vice president and cashier; Lynn Chambell, assistant vice president; Helenea Graves, assistant vice president and office operations officer; Tracy Reynolds, assistant vice president and customer service manager; Laree Mangler, assistant vice president of marketing and business development; Jeffrey Hartung, loan officer; Karen Marshall, human resources and training officer; Bernard Holtkamp, loan officer; Lenny Weih, business development officer; Kimberly Gregory, head teller and vault manager; Donna Simmons, Preston office manager and operations supervisor; Richard Klahn, loan officer; Verna Mitchell, Sabula office manager and operations assistant; Sara Misiewicz, Lincolnway office manager; Catherine Jebsen, Demar office manager; Kevin Ross, information technology officer.